 If you're looking for a simple, good looking alternative to the Flex 2, you can't do better than the Shine 2.
 Just like the Flex 2, the Shine 2 is waterproof, but on top of that it's simple and stylish and boasts some of the best step and activity tracking we've seen.
 Its LED lights also offer a better notification system, giving you a close the ring-like indication of far you are from your goals.

-If you're looking for something a little more sporty, the Moov Now is right up your alley.
-It doesn't hold a candle to the Flex 2 when it comes to activity tracking, sporting only basic info, but the adorable little sports wearable is big on coaching.
+For something a little more sporty, the Moov Now is worth checking out.
+It doesn't hold a candle to the Flex 2 when it comes to activity tracking, sporting only basic info, but this little sports wearable is big on coaching.
 Unlike the Flex 2, it features several training programs to help you achieve your goal.
 The voice coach will explain what you're trying to do and how you can do better, going far beyond what the Flex 2 can dream of.

 For the Alta HR